Learn some tips about introducing new chickens, or even new bird species, such as guinea fowl, into your existing backyard poultry flock.

 Within a short amount of time we have managed to get three different varieties of bird and successfully acclimated them all to each other.
-But often times this posses a problem because introducing new birds into an existing flock puts all of them at risk for avian diseases, territorial behaviors and the perils of the pecking order.
+But oftentimes this posses a problem, because introducing new chickens or other poultry into an existing flock puts all of them at risk for avian diseases, territorial behaviors, and the perils of the pecking order.
 Below are some hints and tips (some that we followed and some that we will be using in the future!) for introducing new birds into your existing flock.

 Quarantine the new girls.
 It is recommended that new poultry be quarantined for one to four weeks before being introduced to the new flock.
 The new birds should have a separate coop and run to use and should not share any space or breathing air with the established flock.
 Keeping them separate while they are stressed from being moved also allows the new birds to get used to your farm or homestead without the pressure of having to meet new flock mates right away.